nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Exiting the application: `exit`
-Exits the application and saves pre-existing timetable of users into the text file `MeetingJio.txt`.
+Exits the application and saves the current timetable of users into the text file `MeetingJio.txt`.

 **Format:** `exit`